(Click image to enlarge)

-CULTEC has launched a residential rainwater harvesting (CULTEC RRH) program that can greatly reduce household demand for non-potable water supply.
+CULTEC, Inc. has launched a residential rainwater harvesting (CULTEC RRH) program that can greatly reduce household demand for non-potable water supply.
 In such a system, the Contactor and Recharger chambers capture and store rainwater that can be used for such activities as irrigation, fire prevention, sprinkler reserve and exterior cleaning.

 For centuries, people have relied on rainwater harvesting to supply water for drinking, household, livestock and agricultural uses.
 Today, rainwater harvesting is popular in parts of Europe, Hawaii, and Japan and is mandatory in such places as Bermuda, parts of Australia and New Zealand.
-There are over 250,000 known users in the U.S. and a thriving rain collection industry in Texas, Arizona, California
+There are over 250,000 known users in the U.S. and a thriving rain collection industry in Texas, Arizona, California and Oregon.